WotLK Classic Elemental Shaman Stat Priority

 Detailed Shaman Stat Explanations

-Spell Hit allows your spells to land more often, which is a huge DPS increase, but keep in mind that you will always have at least a 1% chance to miss with spells.
-Depending on the level of your enemy, you might need more, or less Spell Hit to reach this 1% cap:
+Spell Hit allows your spells to land more often, which is a huge DPS increase, and Spell Hit is generally plentiful on the caster gear you will be chasing.
+Depending on the level of your enemy, you might need more, or less Spell Hit to reach the 17% cap:

-- For an enemy 3 levels higher than you, such as raid bosses, 16% Spell Hit is needed to cap.
+- For an enemy 3 levels higher than you, such as Raid bosses, 17% Spell Hit is needed to cap.

-Spell Damage is applied to each spell based on their casting time.
+Spell Power is applied to each spell based on their casting time.

 The coefficient is calculated by dividing the cast time of a spell by 3.5.
-This is because a 3.5 second cast benefits from 100% of your gear's Spell Damage.
-For example, if you have 20 additional Spell Damage from gear, then this will simply affect your spells as follows:
+This is because a 3.5 second cast benefits from 100% of your gear's Spell Power.
+For example, if you have 20 additional Spell Power from gear, then this will simply affect your spells as follows:

 - Damage Increase per spell cast = n * 20

 Instant single-target spells typically only get around 43% of the benefit, with area-of-effect spells having an even greater penalty.
 Chain Lightning gets about 71%, but a spell with a longer casting time such as Lightning Bolt gets more: roughly 86% of the Spell Power in your gear as added damage.

 This means that 100 Spell Power on your gear would cause Lightning Bolt to deal around 86 extra damage per cast, but Chain Lightning would only deal 71 extra damage to its main target, using the same gear.

 Haste decreases your cast times, allowing you to shoot more Lightning Bolts and other spells in a fight and accelerating Flame Shock ticks.
 While its exact value fluctuates with your gear, this is a very strong stat and often your best EP value stat when compared on a 1 to 1 basis with other stats.